jnv/bitoff.org/posts/2023-01-15-pocket-api-auth/index.md

 description: ""
 ---

-I've been using [Pocket](https://getpocket.com/) for quite some time and recently I've decided to build something on top of their API.
+I've been using [Pocket](https://getpocket.com/) for quite some time.
+Recently, I've decided to build something on top of their API.
 And since Pocket's API is a bit dated and resources are scarce, I've collected my notes and thoughts on the API as a future reference for myself – perhaps it will be useful to you.

 The first thing I needed to figure out was authentication.
 The good news is the authentication flow is [well documented](https://getpocket.com/developer/docs/authentication).
 The bad news is immediately in the first sentence: